realityexpander/How_to_program_from_ground_up/README.md

      - Mistaking the machine for having intelligence is known as "The Eliza Effect" and is a common mistake made by people who don't understand the limits of the machine's capabilities.

-# How to Install and Run the Samples in this Guide
+# How To Install and Run The Samples In This Guide
   - [Install IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/)
   - [How to clone this Project from Github to your local machine](https://www.jetbrains.com/guide/java/tips/clone-project-from-github/#:~:text=Clone%20a%20project%20from%20the%20IntelliJ%20IDEA%20welcome%20screen&text=Click%20Get%20from%20VCS%2C%20specify,into%20an%20IntelliJ%20IDEA%20project.)
   - Navigate to this `README.md` file in the project and click on the links to the sample code.